The Room: Casting

 Wiseau selected actors from thousands of head shots, although most of the cast had never been in a feature film prior to The Room.
-Sestero had limited film experience and agreed to work as part of the production crew only as a favor to Wiseau, with whom he had been friends for some time before production began.
-Sestero then agreed to play the Mark character after Wiseau fired the original actor on the first day of filming.
+Sestero had limited film experience and agreed to work as part of the production crew only as a favor to Wiseau, whom he had been friends with for some time before production began.
+Sestero then agreed to play the character "Mark" after Wiseau fired the original actor on the first day of filming.
 Sestero was uncomfortable filming his sex scenes and was allowed to keep his jeans on while shooting them.

-According to Greg Ellery, Juliette Danielle had "just gotten off the bus from Texas" when the shooting began, and "the cast watched in horror" as Wiseau jumped on Danielle, immediately beginning to film their "love scene."
+According to Greg Ellery, Juliette Danielle had "just gotten off the bus from Texas" when the shooting began, and "the cast watched in horror" as Wiseau jumped on Danielle, immediately beginning to film their "love scene".
 Sestero disputed this, stating that the sex scenes were among the last filmed.
 Wiseau said that Danielle was originally one of three or four understudies for the Lisa character and was selected after the original actress left the production.
 According to Sestero, the original actress was "Latina" and came from an unidentified South American country; according to Danielle, the actress was closer to Wiseau's age with a "random" accent.
 Danielle had been cast as Michelle but was given the Lisa role when the original actress was dismissed because her "personality... didn't seem to fit" the character.
 Danielle corroborates that multiple actors were dismissed from the production prior to filming, including another actress hired to play Michelle.

 Even though Kyle Vogt (who played Peter) told the production team that he had only a limited amount of time for the project, not all of his scenes were filmed by the time his schedule ran out.
 Despite the fact that Peter was to play a pivotal role in the climax, Vogt left the production; his lines in the last half of the film were given to Ellery, whose character is never introduced, explained, or addressed by name.